 Are You Looking to Buy a Cheap Property at Auction?

-The property market is slowing down -
+The property market has slowed down over recent years -

 Going Through the Initial Process